In this episode, I’m talking about how to get rid of paper clutter once and for all!

 Another thing you could do is, at our old house, we had a family command center.
 So there’s this small wall by our back door.
 And on that, there was a bulletin board, a calendar, and then the kids’ chore charts were actually inside frames that had plastic or glass on the front of them and they used a dry erase marker to check off when they’d done their things.
 And that was another good place.
 We had the meal plan there and the grocery list was there.
 And so that was another good way to corral everything in one place.

 So hopefully those tips have been helpful.
 Remember, you cannot organize clutter.
 You have to purge first and then organize and get systems in place.
 But something else to remember is to anchor those regularly scheduled or needed to do things to something else.
 So if you have that tray on your desk of things that need looking after they need signatures or whatever, make sure that you anchor that to something your meal planning, or your grocery list making or something like that so that you get it done at a regularly scheduled time every week.

 Thank you so much for joining me today on the Lovely Home Podcast.
 If you’d like to learn more about me and how I can help you, check out homemadelovely.com.
-There’s a ton of freebies there as well.
+There are a ton of freebies there as well.
 I’m cheering you on beautiful.
 Again, this has been Shannon from the Lovely Home Podcast.

 Other Lovely Home Podcast Episodes You May Like: